 Book 4 release date: Spring 2021

-This schedules give me plenty of space to write, edit, develop a marketing campaign, and also have a breather between each release.
+This schedule gives me plenty of space to write, edit, develop a marketing campaign, and also have a breather between each release.
 But that also means that most of the books will be completed way before their scheduled release date.
 My plan is to develop a backlist of books in which are ready to be published at their designated time so that I’m always ahead of the game.
 No missing deadlines.
 No rushing to edit the books at the last minute.
 No stressful launches where I’m constantly feeling behind.
-Looking ahead, if I get all books written and edited before, say… September, then I can already be writing the next series that will release in 2021.
+Looking ahead, if I get all books written and edited before, say… October, then I can already be writing the next series that will release in 2021.

 Step 2 – Schedule